 To reach Läderach, it’s just 400 metres (a 4 minute walk) from Vevey station.

-Open: Läderach ChocoAtelier Vevey is open Monday to Friday from 10am to 6pm; Saturday from 9am to 5pm (Closed daily for lunch from 1.30pm to 2.30pm).
+Open: Läderach ChocoAtelier Vevey is open Monday to Friday from 9am to 6.30pm; Saturday from 8am to 5pm.

 Alimentarium Food Museum